zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service.md

 Environment configuration files serve two purposes.

-* They override settings for the target environment
+* They [override settings](#overriding-settings) for the target environment
-* They make the extension available in the target environment
+* They [load the extension](#loading-in-the-target-environment) in the target environment

-<a name="procedure-for-onboarding-hosting-service-overriding-settings"></a>
+<a name="checklist-for-onboarding-hosting-service-overriding-settings"></a>
 ### Overriding settings

-The content of the file is a json object with key/value pairs for settings to be overridden.
+The content of the configuration file is a json object with key/value pairs for settings to be overridden.
 If there are no settings to override, the file should contain an empty json object.

 The settings for the portal framework are in the format of `Microsoft.Azure.<extensionName>.<settingName>`, where `settingName`, without the angle brackets, is the name of the setting.
 The framework will propagate the setting to the client in the format of `<settingName>`.
 For example, the `web.config` file that contains this setting would resemble the following.